FDA endorses Johnson and Johnson COVID boosters - NewsBreak

 J&J has asked the Food and Drug Administration for flexibility with its booster, arguing the extra dose adds important protection as early as two months after initial vaccination — but that it might work better if people wait until six months later.

 The FDA’s advisory panel voted unanimously that a booster should be offered without setting a firm time.
-The advisers cited growing worry that recipients of J&J’s vaccination seem to be less protected than people who got two-dose Pfizer or Moderna options — and that most got that single dose many months ago.FDA panel endorses half-dose booster of Moderna shot for seniors, high-risk groups
+The advisers cited growing worry that recipients of J&J’s vaccination seem to be less protected than people who got two-dose Pfizer or Moderna options — and that most got that single dose many months ago.FDA panel endorses half-dose booster of Moderna vaccine

 The FDA isn’t bound by the vote but its ultimate decision could help expand the nation’s booster campaign.